 A nervous stomach is one example of how a person’s emotions can affect their body.
-Doctors may refer to a nervous stomach if a person is having symptoms, such as nausea or bloating, that are unrelated to any gastrointestinal condition.
+Doctors may use the term “nervous stomach” to refer to symptoms, such as nausea or bloating, that are unrelated to any gastrointestinal (GI) conditions.

-A nervous stomach can mirror the symptoms of some gastrointestinal (GI) disorders.
-These include conditions such as irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, or gastroenteritis, which is a bacterial or viral-related stomach infection.
+A nervous stomach can mirror the symptoms of some GI disorders.
+These include conditions such as irritable bowel syndrome (IBS), Crohn’s disease, ulcerative colitis, and gastroenteritis, which is a bacterial or viral stomach infection.

-Children also commonly experience symptoms of a nervous stomach.
+Children can often experience symptoms of a nervous stomach.
 They may describe their symptoms differently than adults.
 They may refuse to go to school or frequently report stomach pain without presenting any other signs of an infection.

-The GI system has its own nervous system called the enteric nervous system.
-Nerve endings in the stomach are designed to respond to stress hormones transmitted from the brain.
-This is part of the “fight-or-flight” response, which causes stress hormones to signal the stomach to slow down so that more blood can pump to the heart, lungs, and muscles.
+The GI tract has its own nervous system called the enteric nervous system.
+Nerve endings in the stomach respond to stress hormones that the brain releases.
+This is part of the “fight-or-flight” response, which causes stress hormones to signal the stomach to slow down so that more blood can pump to the lungs and muscles.

 - an upcoming event, such as a test or presentation